juxor/afaq/markdown/secJ5.md

 have no real claim to that expression.
-Indeed, anarchism was created from and based itself upon working class self-help -- for what other interpretation can be gathered from Proudhon's 1848 statement that _"the proletariat must emancipate itself"_? [quoted by George Woodcock, **Pierre-Joseph Proudhon**,
-p.
-125] So Anarchists have great faith in the abilities of working class people to work out for themselves what their problems are and act to solve them.
+Indeed, anarchism was created from and based itself upon working class self-help -- for what other interpretation can be gathered from Proudhon's 1848 statement that _"the proletariat must emancipate itself"_? [**Property is Theft!**, p.
+306] So Anarchists have great faith in the abilities of working class people to work out for themselves what their problems are and act to solve them.

 Anarchist support and promotion of alternatives is a **key** aspect of this process of self-liberation, and so a key aspect of anarchism.
 While strikes,